SmartTokenLabs/attestation/attester-webflow/README.md

 ## Play around ##

-Check if your development environment have equal or better tools than the environment this project was developed in:

-	$ java -version
-	java version "1.8.0_171"
+This is developed with Maven 3.3.9 and Java 11.

 	$ mvn -version
 	Apache Maven 3.3.9

-Then run the project:
+To run the project:

     $ mvn tomcat7:run